This takes me back to my childhood and my frequent visits to the grandparent’s village, the colourful doors were such a feature of each house.

 A door or shutter provided for the passage of persons, air or things, which together with its frame and fixture as installed in a building, is intended, when closed, to resist the passage of fire and/or gaseous products of combustion and is capable of meeting specified performance criteria to those ends.

-A minimum 2-hour fire rating will be recommended and they should be tested at approved lab or CBRI (single or double leaf).
+A minimum 2-hour fire rating will be recommended and they should be tested at an approved lab or CBRI (single or double leaf).

 The door leaf and frame shall have passed a minimum of 250 hours of salt spray test.

-It’s very important that the entire door assembly (door and all hardware) be 2.0-hour fire rated.
+It’s very important that the entire door assembly (door and all hardware) be 2.0-hour fire-rated.

 Latest Trend In Door Selection